saeedalam/jump-to-go/chapters/Chapter-16-Testing.md

 ## **16.5 Code Coverage**

-Measure how much of your code is covered by tests.
+Code coverage shows how much of your code is tested.
+To check your test coverage:

 #### **Run Coverage**